We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Temperature, barometric pressure, humidity

-• Galileo thermometer may not be as accurate as digital thermometers
+• Galileo thermometer may lack accuracy of digital thermometers

-To test the Galileo thermometer, we first had to learn how to read it.
-The thermometer features a glass cylinder with clear liquid and several small glass bulbs with brass tags and temperature readings.
+To test the Galileo thermometer (a glass cylinder with floating bulbs that indicate temperature) we first had to learn how to read it.
 Each bulb has a different density, and the bulbs rise and fall as the temperature changes.
-The lowest floating bulb(s) in the cylinder indicates the temperature in the room; the tags represent 64, 68, 72, 76, and 80 degrees Fahrenheit.
+The lowest floating bulb(s) in the cylinder indicates the temperature in the room.
+The tags represent 64, 68, 72, 76, and 80 degrees Fahrenheit.

 Overall, we think the Lily weather station would make an excellent educational tool for kids or anyone interested in learning about fluid dynamics and thermodynamic principles.
-In addition to its practicality, it is visually attractive and adds character to any room.
+Besides being practical, it is visually attractive and adds character to any room.

 Get the Lily’s Home weather station at Amazon or Bits and Pieces.